 · The joy of being part of a caring, creative, multi-generational ensemble.

 ·We greatly appreciate that all actors volunteer most of their time (except for modest stipends at the end of the year).
 We cover costs of your training, retreats, travel, and performing.

 · We ask new members to make a commitment to the company for one year…and hope you will stay for at least two (since a large portion of the first year you are getting up to speed).

 · Perform at least nine times a year, preferably more often at first, until you’re up to speed.

 · Come to a minimum of 30 hours of rehearsal the first year.
 Come to most rehearsals on the first Sunday afternoon of the month in Arlington.
 You are strongly encouraged to come to more–rehearsals happen most Sunday afternoons.

 · Attend one weekend company retreat, usually in the early fall, and sometimes a one-day training per year.

-b) Come to at least one show.
-We usually have about two a week, including many that are not on the public calendar.
+b) If you haven’t yet, come to at least one show.
+We usually have one or two a week, including many that are not on the public calendar.
 Please let us know you are coming introduce yourself afterwards.

-c) Answer and email to Christopher the linked application questions.
+d) Answer and email to Amber (Artistic Director) the linked application questions.

-(f) If you pass the audition (and still want to join) engage in an apprenticeship training period (for your first 15-20 hours of rehearsing), so you and everyone in the troupe can meet and play together.
-At the end of that point we’ll mutually decide if it’s a good fit.
+(e) If you pass the audition (and still want to join) engage in an apprenticeship training period (for your first 15-20 hours of rehearsing), so you and everyone in the troupe can meet and play together.
+At the end of that point, we’ll mutually decide if it’s a good fit.